Azure/azure-sdk-for-python/sdk/communication/azure-communication-jobrouter/README.md

 ### Prerequisites
 You need an [Azure subscription][azure_sub] and a [Communication Service Resource][communication_resource_docs] to use this package.

-- Python 3.6 or later is required to use this package.
+- Python 3.7 or later is required to use this package.
+For more details, please read our page on [Azure SDK for Python version support policy](https://github.com/Azure/azure-sdk-for-python/wiki/Azure-SDKs-Python-version-support-policy).
 - To create a new Communication Service, you can use the [Azure Portal][communication_resource_create_portal], the [Azure PowerShell][communication_resource_create_power_shell]

 ### Install the package